Prompting our users to update their plugins

 And Jorge, mark my words: by ignoring the overwhelming sentiments of your userbase, you are ensuring that long-time users will continue to abandon Firefox for other browsers in droves.
 More disturbing is your apparent mindset that spitting in the face of users needs (instead of listening to them) is a good thing.
 Frankly, its absolutely unbelieveable how little of a clue you seem to have.

-3. Jorge Villalobos Author
+3. Jorge Villalobos wrote on

 We have a user base in the hundreds of millions.
 Do you find it so unlikely one bug would affect thousands of users, let alone the dozen or two who have commented here about this problem?
 I’m not a Firefox developer, but I am a developer and I understand how software bugs work.
 This isn’t out of the ordinary and it would be fantastic if you spent 1% of the energy you spend complaining here in trying to help us resolve this problem.
 If you want to continue believing that this is some sort of conspiracy against you, and we’re intentionally making our product behave in a completely counter-intuitive way, well, I’m sorry, but I can’t help you.

-4. ASilver
+4. ASilver wrote on

 Sigh….looks like I’m going to have to break this down for you line-by-line: